abaitken/bthomehub_client/README.md

 A Python client that can interact with BT Home Hub routers.

-At present, only device listing has been implemented: it returns a list of all connected devices.
+At present, only device listing and some status information has been implemented.

 ## Usage

 ```python